ASLP-lab/YingMusic-Singer-Plus/README.md

 1. Download and install **Miniconda** from https://repo.anaconda.com/miniconda/ for your platform.
 Verify with `conda --version`.
 2. Download the pre-built environment package for your setup from the table below.
-3. Navigate to your Conda `envs/` directory and create a folder named `YingMusic-Singer`.
+3. Navigate to your Conda `envs/` directory and create a folder named `YingMusic-Singer-Plus`.
 4. Move the downloaded package into that folder and extract it:
 ```bash
    tar -xvf <package_name>